Melanie Cruise

-Melanie Goranson (born January 7, 1987) is an American professional wrestler, better known by her ring name Melanie Cruise.
+Melanie Goranson (born January 7, 1987) is an American former professional wrestler, better known by her ring name Melanie Cruise.
 She is best known for her appearances in All Elite Wrestling (AEW), SHIMMER and POWW Entertainment.
-She currently performs for several Northern United States-based independent promotions and was the first Resistance Pro Wrestling Women's champion.
+She currently performs for several Northern United States–based independent promotions and was the first Resistance Pro Wrestling Women's champion.

 Personal life

 Goranson is a native of Elk Grove Village, Illinois.
 She has one child.

 Early life

 Born to James "Jim" Goranson and Wendy Goranson in Chicago, Goranson competed in track and basketball at Elk Grove High School in Illinois and competed on the track team at Western Illinois University, before starting her wrestling career.
 Her siblings are all athletes.
 Her brother Jim was an All-State football player for Elk Grove High School in Illinois, who went on to play college football at University of Illinois and Georgetown University.
 Her younger sister Danielle "Dani" Goranson was an All-State softball player for Elk Grove, going an impressive 83–17 with a 1.20 ERA and 284 strikeouts in four seasons.
 Dani went on to play college softball at Michigan State University from 2013 to 2016.
 Her other sister Nikki played college softball at Robert Morris.
 Her brother Mike wrestled for the U.S. Marine Corps, where he served and earned a Purple Heart.
 Their father "Jim" Goranson coached softball at Regina Dominican High School in Wilmette, Illinois from 2011 to 2013 and 2017–18, and also coached softball at Oakton Community College for two seasons.